 - Confirm the exact Referer header value with a low-cost echo request before trying the real download URL.

-Use the exact scheme, host, path, and trailing slash pattern that the remote endpoint expects, because small referer mismatches can still trigger a block.
+Match the exact scheme, host, path, and trailing slash pattern expected by the remote endpoint because small referer mismatches can still trigger a block.

 - Probe the target URL with --spider and the same referer before pulling the full file.